What is Chromium?

 Studies show that chromium helps glucose response in people with hypoglycemia, hyperglycemia, diabetes and hyperlipemia.

 Basically, this means the body has difficulty dealing with vast amounts of blood sugar that are released quickly into the bloodstream as a result of the typical North American diet — one filled with refined sugars and flours, saturated fats, and highly processed foods.

 This means the body is primed to store calories/glucose as fat.

 One “sign” of hypoglycemia or insulin resistance is intense CRAVINGS for sweets as well as wildly vacillating energy levels.

-A very useful supplement, especially if you have intense sugar cravings.
-But its effects have been largely exaggerated by the supplement industry.
+Chromium is a very useful supplement, especially if you have intense sugar cravings.
+But its effects – especially when it comes to weight loss and physical performance or muscle growth – have been largely exaggerated by the supplement industry.

 It’s also a relatively cheap supplement.
 You can buy a month’s worth for about $10 at iHerb.com (whom we recommend!).

 You’ll need to take 3 caps daily to duplicate the dose used in the study I referenced earlier.